Street King Immortal

-Street King Immortal was a planned studio album by American rapper 50 Cent.
+Street King Immortal is a scrapped studio album by American rapper 50 Cent, originally meant to be his sixth album.

 Initially reported to be released during the summer of 2011, the release date of Street King Immortal has since been revised on several occasions.
-Officially announced release dates of November 13, 2012; February 26, 2013; and August 18, 2016 have been set in the past, though the album remains currently unreleased.
-In July 2017, 50 Cent stated that the album would be released in the end of the year; this did not occur.
-50 Cent said on a Instagram post that "Still Think I'm Nothing" is the first single off of Street King Immortal.
-In July 2021, 50 Cent confirmed in an interview that he had decided to officially cancel the project.
+Officially announced release dates of November 13, 2012; February 26, 2013; and August 18, 2016, were set in the past.
+In July 2017, 50 Cent stated that the album would be released at the end of the year though this did not occur.
+50 Cent said in an Instagram post that "Still Think I'm Nothing" was the first single off of Street King Immortal.
+After nearly a decade in development hell, 50 Cent officially cancelled the project in July 2021.

 Background

 Originally, 50 Cent's fifth studio album was set to be Black Magic, an album influenced by several genres including rock and dance music.
 However, its release was postponed as 50 Cent began to write more material based on a different concept.
 As a result, recording sessions for a brand new album began from scratch, and material recorded for Street King Immortal is reportedly of a traditional hip hop nature, involving producers such as Alex da Kid, Bangladesh, Cardiak, Dr. Dre, Hit-Boy, Jake One, Jim Jonsin, and Just Blaze among others.
 It was later reported that the album would be titled 5 (Murder by Numbers), and would be released on July 3, 2012.
 50 Cent instead decided to make 5 (Murder by Numbers) a separate album, to be released as a free download on July 6, 2012, and release a new collection of material as his sixth studio album, titled Street King Immortal:

 In November 2009, 50 Cent released his fourth studio album, titled Before I Self Destruct.
 The album did not match the previous commercial success of his first three studio albums, only selling 160,000 copies in its first week of release in the United States, peaking at number five on the Billboard 200.
 To help promote the album, 50 Cent went on The Invitation Tour; while on the European leg of the tour, he visited nightclubs and was impressed with the vastly changing styles of music played.
 Because of this, 50 Cent began to write and record material for an album called Black Magic while still on tour.
 This new album's music would be influenced by number of genres, including dance, rock and pop music; it would have a "higher tempo" than his previous work, although he claimed that the predominant genre of the music would still be hip hop.